 8 Gloucester is located on the NW corner of Gloucester and Marlborough, with 6 Gloucester to the north, 334 Marlborough to the south, across Marlborough, 7 Gloucester to the east, across Gloucester, and 337 Marlborough to the west.

 8 Gloucester was designed by Parker, Thomas, and Rice, architects, and built in 1912 for the Gloucester Trust.
 It was built as a 7-unit apartment building, The Gloucester, replacing a house built ca. 1871.

-In August of 1963, 8 Gloucester was acquired from the Lister Realty Corporation by Jack Eadie Molesworth.
+On August 1, 1963, 8 Gloucester was acquired from the Lister Realty Corporation by Jack Eadie Molesworth.
 Jack E. Molesworth was a philatelic dealer specializing in Confederate stamps.
 A leader of the ultra-conservative Young Americans for Freedom and a Republican State Committee member, he was an unsuccessful candidate for Congress in 1964.
 He and his wife, Phyllis (Carpinteri) Molesworth, lived in an apartment at 166 Beacon in the early 1960s, but had moved to an apartment at 88 Beacon by 1964.

-In 1973, Niceno Mastrobuono and Robert W. Zimmerman, trustees of the Eight Gloucester Street Realty Trust, purchased 8 Gloucester from Jack Molesworth.
-In October of 1973, they converted the property into 17 condominium units, the 8 Gloucester Street Condominium.
+On August 23, 1973, 8 Gloucester was purchased from Jack Molesworth by Niceno Mastrobuono and Robert W. Zimmerman, trustees of the Eight Gloucester Street Realty Trust.
+On October 12, 1973, they converted the property into 17 condominium units, the 8 Gloucester Street Condominium.

 8 Gloucester (Demolished)

 The original house at 8 Gloucester was built ca. 1871, one of three contiguous houses (4-6-8 Gloucester) built for investment banker Henry Chapman Wainwright for speculative sale.